Jayeshgoyal0308/Chaos-Game/README.md

 # Chaos-Game
-I was always intrigued to see how math is so beautiful.
+This is a simulation of "Chaos Game" using JavaScript and HTML Canvas.
+I found out about this beautiful phenomenon through a youtube video [here](https://youtu.be/kbKtFN71Lfs) and was straight away amazed with it , so i tried to implement it.
 Thanks to JavaScript for giving me the power to program my curiosity and explore the beauty of chaos in math.